ckessler2/SAIV_2025_Alsomitra/README.md

 # Part 1 - Generating Data in MATLAB

-The first step in the full workflow is to run a set of drone simulations in MATLAB, in order to generate training data.
-This code works with MATLAB r2024a - **if the onnx converter causes issues I suggest using MATLAB online**.
-Start by cloning this repository, and adding **all folders and subfolders** to the MATLAB path.
+The first step in the full workflow is to run a set of drone simulations in MATLAB in order to generate training data.
+This code works with MATLAB R2024a - **if the ONNX converter causes issues, I suggest using MATLAB Online **.
+Start by cloning this repository and adding **all folders and subfolders** to the MATLAB path.

-The control simulations can be run with the following command, where the inputs are the controller NN (not used in this case), plot title, and NN controller switch (set to `false`, since we are using a PID controller).
+You can run the control simulations with the following command, where the inputs are the controller NN (not used in this case), the plot title, and the NN controller switch (set to `false`, since we are using a PID controller).

 ```matlab
 Alsomitra_Control_Simulation(fullfile("python_training","models","Baseline.onnx"),"PID Controller",false)
 ```

-This generates a plot of simulation traces which should follow the target trajectory, and a dataset in csv and MAT formats under `matlab_simulation/data/` (`Training_Data.csv` and `Training_Data.mat`).
+This generates a plot of simulation traces which should follow the target trajectory, and a dataset in CSV and MAT formats under `matlab_simulation/data/` (`Training_Data.csv` and `Training_Data.mat`).

-The training simulations run for 20 seconds with a control frequency of 0.5 s, and since we record the system states and controller output for each control action, this gives 40 datapoints per trajectory - for a total of 360 datapoints.
-Each data point consists of 6 system states which serve as NN inputs, and a controller output which our NN will try to predict.
+The training simulations run for 20 seconds with a control frequency of 0.5 s, and since we record the system states and controller output for each control action, this gives 40 data points per trajectory - for a total of 360 data points.
+Each data point consists of 6 system states, which serve as NN inputs, and a controller output, which our NN will try to predict.

 However, for effective adversarial training, this data needs to be normalised between 0 and 1.
-This is achieved with a min max normalisation script (`matlab_simulation/Normalise_Data.m`), generating an equivalent normalised dataset (`Training_Data_Normalised.csv` and `Training_Data_Normalised.mat`) in `python_training/data/`.
-Dealing with normalised and system values is a core limitation of this work.
+This is achieved with a min-max normalisation script (`matlab_simulation/Normalise_Data.m`), generating an equivalent normalised dataset (`Training_Data_Normalised.csv` and `Training_Data_Normalised.mat`) in `python_training/data/`.
+Switching between normalised and system values is a core limitation of this work.

 # Part 2 - NN Training in Python